fjahr/cisa-research/index.md

 high level their key differences are: 1.
 Space savings: half-agg saves up to almost half the space of the aggregated signatures while the result of full-agg is the same size as one single signature.
-2. Interactivity: full-agg requires interactivity between the signers at signing time while half-agg does not require and interactivity.
+2. Interactivity: full-agg requires interaction between the signers at signing time while half-agg does not.

 Additionally, it should be noted that both techniques can be combined, meaning the result signature of full-agg can be further aggregated with other signatures